 Some of the recommended places to stop are El Parc Nou, Montsacopa Natural Reserve, The Museu dels Volcans (Volcano Museum), Sant Joan les Fonts, and Volcà del Croscat Natural Reserve.
 We can also recommend doing a hot air balloon ride in La Garrotxa for a real bird’s eye view of the park.

-Catalonia is a great place for hiking and it is a popular activity for locals and visitors, with lots of well-signposted trails throughout the region.
+The Catalan Pyrenees are a great place for hiking and it is a popular activity for locals and visitors, with lots of well-signposted trails throughout the region.
 Whether you want an easy scenic stroll or a week-long hiking adventure, you’re sure to be able to find it in the area.

 In Garrotxa, I’d suggest La Garrotxa Volcanic Natural Park and the Alta Garrotxa area.
 The La Garrotxa Volcanic Natural Park is a great place for hiking and walking with a number of trails and paths, and here is a list of walking itineraries within the park.
 Alta Garrotxa Area of Natural Interest has a number of hiking paths which can be started in either Montagut or Saderness and hikers can follow trails up to Sant Aniol d’Aguja with trail highlights including the Church of Santa Cecilia, Pont d’en Valentí (medieval stone bridge), gorges, sheer cliffs at Salt de la Núvia, and small caves such as Cova del Bisbe.
 This is also a popular place for climbers.